phusion/baseimage-docker/README.md

 You can configure the stock `ubuntu` image yourself from your Dockerfile, so why bother using baseimage-docker?

  * Configuring the base system for Docker-friendliness is no easy task.
 As stated before, there are many corner cases.
 By the time that you've gotten all that right, you've reinvented baseimage-docker.
 Using baseimage-docker will save you from this effort.
  * It reduces the time needed to write a correct Dockerfile.
-You won't have to worry about the base system and focusing you on the stack and the app.
+You won't have to worry about the base system and you can focus on the stack and the app.
  * It reduces the time needed to run `docker build`, allowing you to iterate your Dockerfile more quickly.
  * It reduces download time during redeploys.
 Docker only needs to download the base image once: during the first deploy.
 On every subsequent deploys, only the changes you make on top of the base image are downloaded.